lmarkely/enron_fraud/README.md

 ## Workflow
 This project is divided into 4 main stages:
 1. Feature selection and engineering
-2. Data visualization
-3. Algorithm selection
+2. Algorithm selection
-4. Model selection
+3. Model selection

 ## Feature Selection and Engineering
 First, the data are cleaned up; the data corresponding to 'TOTAL' and